vmware-archive/json-template-engine/README.md

 - Download a language specific template engine distribution.
 - For Python, add the path of the library to PYTHONPATH environmental variable.
 - For Java, add the path of the library to the class path of a JVM.
+- For C++, use the header files directly or use it as a CLI.

 ## Try it out
 Make copies of samples/getting_started/hello_world_template.json and samples/getting_started/hello_world_binding_data.json or save